 As far as coverage goes, the following are a few insurance policies an engineer should consider when purchasing business insurance (notice I said, "a few", as there are more):

 Insurance for engineers doesn't have to be complex.
 When it comes to finding a professional liability insurance company, I represent many companies that insure engineers.
 You really want to look for an insurance carrier that has a program specifically designed for engineers.
+Many of these special programs offer many value-added services that your typical insurance carrier might not offer.
 Here are few of the companies I go to for an engineering insurance quote:

 Chubb Insurance Company